hun-nemethpeter/cpp-reflector-mini/Proposal.md

 ### Enumerating enums

 This code snippet converts a string to an enum.
 The converter implementation is a function template.
-The function template parameter is "captured" before template instatization, and processed with EnumDriver.
+The function template parameter is "captured" before template instatization, and processed with `EnumDriver`.
-EnumDriver's constructor is waiting an const EnumDecl* that is coming from meta::class<T>.
+`EnumDriver`'s constructor is waiting an `const EnumDecl&` that is the AST node of `T`.

 ```C++
 // origin